SPD Selector

 • Large industrial facilities: May require dozens of individual air terminals or a complete mesh conductor network

 The critical design requirement is that air terminals must extend above all objects requiring lightning protection.
-For buildings with tall roof protrusions like communication antennas or equipment enclosures, taller air terminal rods or elevated mounting bases may be necessary to maintain proper protection zone coverage per rolling sphere method calculations.
+For buildings with tall roof protrusions like communication antennas or equipment enclosures, taller rods or elevated mounting bases may be necessary to maintain proper protection zone coverage per rolling sphere method calculations.

 Can I install air terminals myself or should I hire a professional?